Our Online and Mobile Banking Guarantee

 We’re continually investing in new technologies to help keep you and your money safe.
 We also want to give you the right tools and information to help you spot fraud.

-In the unlikely event that you do become a victim of fraud when using our online- or mobile-banking services, and transactions are made on your account that you haven’t authorised, we’ll refund you in full – including any interest or charges that may have been incurred.
+In the unlikely event that you do become a victim of fraud when using our online- or mobile-banking services, we’ll refund you in full on any transactions that you haven’t authorised – including any interest or charges that may have been incurred.

 Making and authorising payments